 A group of companies can consist of economies, regions or portfolios.
 For example, the CVIs for Singapore are denoted by CVI{vw} (SGP), CVI{ew} (SGP) and CVI{tail} (SGP).
 At the launch in July 2012, the CVIs for nine economies and one special portfolio were produced.
-In August 2013, an additional 5 economies were added.
+In August 2013, RMI increased its CVI coverage with another five countries and in December 2013, another 4 countries were added.
+In October 2014, RMI added another six indices to the CVI suite, bringing the total number of covered economies to twenty-four.
 Currently, CVIs are available for the groups of companies listed in Table 1.
 CVIs for other economies, regions and portfolios of special interest are in the pipeline.